Triplewart seadevil: Morphology

 Female triplewart seadevils have a laterally compressed, elongated body with a large head and a mouth that is nearly vertical when closed.
 It has 2 to 3 rows of irregular depressible teeth, with significantly larger teeth on the lower jaw than the smaller upper jaw.
 The body is covered by deeply embedded hollow spines.
 Only the tips show and there are no conical bone plates.
 The 3 lateral caruncles have club-shaped glands that secrete a slime containing luminous granules.
 Adult females have jet-black pigmentation while juveniles are dark brown.
-The triplewart seadevil uses an illicium, a modified dorsal spine on the snout, to lure prey.
+The triplewart seadevil uses an illicium, a sort of spine on the snout, to lure prey.
 This apparatus is primarily composed of a terminating esca or lure supported by an extremely long pterygiophore bone encased in a dermal sheath.
 Winding muscles control the anterior and posterior movement of the bone, suggesting extension and retraction by rotation.
+Furthermore the illicium has a wide range of anterior and posterior motion.
 The terminal esca contains bioluminescent bacterial symbionts, creating a glowing lure for their prey.

 Sexual dimorphism

-The species displays extreme sexual dimorphism, where dwarfed males parasitize the larger females.
-Their specialized jaw has an anterior pair of denticular teeth that are longer than their posterior pair.
-Males permanently attach themselves to the ventral side of females with this specialized jaw meant for grasping a female mate.
+The triplewart seadevil displays extreme sexual dimorphism; ranging from 20–44 cm for females and 1–7.3 cm for males.
+Typical of Ceratioids, the dwarfed males parasitize the larger females; their specialized jaw has an anterior pair of denticular teeth that are longer than their posterior pair.
+Males permanently attach themselves to the females, typically the ventrum but can be almost anywhere on her body, with the specialized denticular apparatus meant for grasping their mate.
 Once attached, tissue fusion occurs, permanently binding the mouth and one side of the male to the surface of the female.
 After attachment, the male becomes dependent on the female for blood-circulated nutrients due to the fusion of the circulatory and digestive systems.
 This case of extreme sexual dimorphism is favored by natural selection due to the random dispersal of individuals.
 If one of the relatively numerous males is fortunate enough to encounter a female, it attaches for the remainder of its life.
 This significantly increases the chance of reproduction for the individual and therefore increases its fitness.